boutiques/boutiques/schema/README.md

 }
 ```

-See the [cbrain-plugins-neuro](https://github.com/aces/cbrain-plugins-neuro/tree/master/cbrain_task_descriptors "Boutiques example descriptors at cbrain-plugins-neuro") for some example descriptors currently in use.
+See the [cbrain-plugins-neuro repo](https://github.com/aces/cbrain-plugins-neuro/tree/master/cbrain_task_descriptors "Boutiques example descriptors at cbrain-plugins-neuro") for some example descriptors currently in use.

 More examples (TODO)
 * Inputs without command-line key.